European Union–Moldova Deep and Comprehensive Free Trade Area: Background

+Agreement

 The Deep and Comprehensive Free Trade Area (DCFTA) is an arrangement between the EU and the Republic of Moldova that foresees a preferential trade relationship, based on mutually advantageous treatment, between the signatories.
 It gives each other better access to their respective markets, which are more comprehensive than that offered to other trading partners.
 This entails the elimination of the tariffs for numerous goods.
 It further provides for removal of obstacles to trade in services and better access for companies seeking to establish in respective markets.
 The DCFTA includes a number of provisions aimed at reforming the trade and trade policies of the Republic of Moldova in line with the acquis communautaire.
 This aims to modernise the Moldovan economy, attracting the EU investment in the country, and giving it more predictable policy environment.